 Jonathan Culp is a filmmaker, curator, writer, musician and archivist.
-He has produced, directed and edited over 40 short films and videos, as well as two ‘underground’ features.
-Much of his work, like “A New Place To Dwell,” is based on the appropriation and recontextualization of found footage imagery.
-His “Taking Shelter” feature is a narrative-based phantasmagoria of forgotten Canadian VHS tapes.
+They have produced, directed and edited over 40 short films and videos, as well as two ‘underground’ features.
+Much of their work, like “A New Place To Dwell,” is based on the appropriation and recontextualization of found footage imagery.
+Their “Taking Shelter” feature is a narrative-based phantasmagoria of forgotten Canadian VHS tapes.

-Culp maintains a large archive of analog media, including thousands of vinyl LPs and 16mm films and hundreds of super 8 films, which along with some original footage comprise the visual source material of “A New Place to Dwell.”
-Culp has exhibited his rare and unusual films in many contexts, including the popular and long-running “Classroom Film” night at Toronto’s Trash Palace.
-Unpopular Arts is his vehicle for exploring creative uses of historic and abandoned cinematic ephemera.
+Culp maintains a large archive of analog media, including thousands of 16mm films and hundreds of super 8 films.
+These comprise the visual source material of a recent series of multiscreen installation projects.
+Culp has exhibited rare and unusual films in many contexts, including the popular and long-running “Classroom Film” night at Toronto’s Trash Palace.
+Unpopular Arts is their vehicle for exploring creative uses of historic and abandoned cinematic ephemera.

-Culp has written about film for many publications including Now Magazine, POV, Broken Pencil and his own Cinertia zine.
-He sings and plays guitar with Toronto power pop band Broken Puppy.
+Culp has written about film for many publications including Now Magazine, POV, Broken Pencil and canuxploitation.com.
+His web site is unpopulararts.com.

 2016, 120:00 minutes, colour, English